 Honors Thesis Program

 Please refer to the ORC for general, College-wide requirements for admission to the Honors Program.
-In any of the five types of major offered by the Department of French and Italian, a student who wishes to write an honors thesis must give evidence of exceptional ability and interest in the major field by having a GPA of 3.5 or better.
+Students who wish to write an honors thesis must give evidence of exceptional ability and interest in the major field by having a GPA of 3.5 or better.

 Overview